Sanika1710/Doctor_recommender/README.md

 # Doctor Recommendor App

 Welcome to Doctor Recommendor App!
-This application that evaluates user symptoms and provides suggestions them with doctors who are specialized in relevant fields and have compatible schedules.
+This application evaluates user symptoms and suggests them with doctors who are specialized in relevant fields and are compatible with their schedules.

 ## Technologies Used